Why choose BT 5G SIM Only?

 All you have to do is give BT Mobile your PAC code, which you can get either by calling your old network and asking for it, or by texting the word ‘PAC’ and your date of birth (in the format DDMMYY) to 65075, using the number that you want to keep.

-Once BT Mobile has your PAC it will usually port your old number to your new BT Mobile SIM card within 1 working day.
+Once BT Mobile has your PAC it will usually port your old number to your new BT Mobile SIM card within 24-48 hours on working days.

 Which size SIM will I get?